-the Appellee elicited no testimony at trial establishing his future medical expenses to a reasonable degree of medical certainty; and 4) the Appellant is not required to reimburse the Appellee for damages already awarded to him through workers' compensation payments.
-Based on our review of the record, the parties' briefs, and all other matters submitted before this Court, we find that the Appellee was not entitled to underinsured motorist coverage under the state's insurance policy and, accordingly, we reverse the lower court's decision.
+court erred in denying its post-trial motion to set aside the jury verdict because: 1) Appellee was not "occupying" the insured vehicle at the time of the accident and is not an "insured" under the terms of the state's insurance policy; 2) Appellee is precluded from coverage pursuant to the workers' compensation exclusion contained in the state's insurance policy or in the alternative, the exclusion operates to reduce the amount of coverage available to him; 3) Appellee elicited no testimony at trial establishing his future medical expenses to a reasonable degree of medical certainty; and 4) Appellant is not required to reimburse Appellee for damages already awarded to him through workers' compensation payments.
+Based on our review of the record, we find that Appellee was not entitled to underinsured motorist coverage under the state's insurance policy and, accordingly, we reverse the lower court's decision.